TylerTemp/SaintsField/README.md

     This is not fixable.

+3.  `PropertyField` of an `Object` will give an error when click: `NullReferenceException: ...
+UnityEditor.ProjectBrower.FrameObject...`.
+Clicking will still lead you to active the target object, but I have no idea where this came from.
+Even official's example will have this error if you just add a `PropertyField` to it.
+Clicking on the error message will lead to the `Console` tab's layout got completely messed up.

+    This is not fixable.

-3.  `DropdownField` will tread a label's change as a value change...
+4.  `DropdownField` will tread a label's change as a value change...
 I have no idea why this happens and why only `DropdownField`.
 Luckily this change event will give a `newValue=null` so I can work around with it.

-4. Again because the label width issue. `SaintsField`'s label won't take more place if the label gets super long.
+5. Again because the label width issue. `SaintsField`'s label won't take more place if the label gets super long.
 This is different from UI Toolkit.

 If you're in Unity 2022.2+ (from which Unity use UI Toolkit as default inspector), `SaintsField` will switch to UI Toolkit too.
 If you want to use the IMGUI version, you can add a macro `-define:SAINTSFIELD_UI_TOOLKIT_DISABLE` to disable UI Toolkit.